bwqr/yelken-book/src/features/README.md

 Inside this feature, there are **Model**, **Content** and **Asset** concepts that define the structure of your contents and make it possible to create new ones.

 After defining the models for your contents, you can use [Appearance](./appearance.md) feature to design the appearance of your website with respect to these models.
-You can easily define what to rendering at which URL path.
+You can easily define what to render at which URL path.
 Moreover, you can install themes to easily use a predefined appearance.

 As a last feature, [Adminstration](./administration.md) lets you manage various options of Yelken, such as supported locales and settings.